nabeelvalley/docs/src/content/blog/2022/25-08/read-image-metadata.md

 ---
+published: true
+title: Read Metadata from Images using Rust
+subtitle: 25 August 2022
+description: Using Rust to parse EXIF metadata from image files
+---

+---
 title: Read Metadata from Images using Rust
 subtitle: 25 August 2022
 description: Using Rust to parse EXIF metadata from image files